-Your accounting method will affect several things.
-First, it will demonstrate different things to investors.
-Second, it will change when you owe taxes on income or when you can declare expenses.
-Third, it will affect your ability to accurately budget and forecast.
+Your choice between accrual vs cash will affect your business in several ways.
+First, it will demonstrate different things to potential investors.
+Second, it will modify the timing of your tax liability for earnings and when you can declare expenses.
+Third, it will influence your capacity to forecast and budget with precision.

 Examples of Accrued Revenue and Expenses

-It might be hard to conceptualize when the difference between cash and accrual accounting would matter.
-There are a number of common examples a business owner might come across.
+It might be hard to conceptualize when the difference between cash and accrual accounting matters.
+There are several standard examples a business owner might come across.

 - Advance/Late Rent Payment: In the case of rental payments, you would always record the expense when rent is due, not when you pay it.

 - Interest on Time Deposits: Even though you can’t access the interest earned on time deposits in the year it’s earned, it’s still recorded as income then.

 - Insurance Premiums: If you have an insurance policy that doesn’t begin at the beginning of the year, you’ll record prorated amounts across the two tax years, even if you pay the full year in advance.

 Accrual v Cash Basis Accounting: Pros and Cons of Cash Basis